Applicability of multi-component study on Bayesian searches for targeted anisotropic stochastic gravitational-wave background: Formalism

-The computation of Eq.\@\eqref{eq:likelihood} requires two-dimensional integration over frequencies and time segments, and it requires significant computational time.
-Ref.\@\cite{Tsukada2023} introduces the implementation of precomputing and storing the time integration part beforehand.
-Additionally, Ref.\@\cite{Tsukada2023nonGR} formulates the extra components of precomputable part in the presence of multiple signal components from various polarization modes.
-Here, we basically follow the same computation as in Ref.\@\cite{Tsukada2023nonGR} but only consider the tensor mode with multiple anisotropic signal components.
-Taking the logarithm of Eq.\@\eqref{eq:likelihood}, the exponent part appears as
+The calculation of Eq.\@\eqref{eq:likelihood} requires two-dimensional integration over frequencies and time segments, and requires significant computational time.
+Ref.\@ \cite{Tsukada2023} introduces the implementation of time integration part by precomputing and storing the result beforehand.
+Furthermore, Ref.\@ \cite{Tsukada2023nonGR} formulates the extra components of the precomputable part in the presence of multiple signal components of various polarization modes.
+Here, we basically follow the same computation as in Ref.\@ \cite{Tsukada2023nonGR} but only consider the tensor mode with multiple anisotropic signal components.
+The exponent part of Eq.\@\eqref{eq:likelihood} can be written as \begin{widetext}